 - Take College Prep Courses: No matter, if you are still in high school or have already graduated, taking college prep courses can be one of the best ways to attain Wisconsin nurse licensure.
 This is because learning in college is vastly different from learning in collegiate spaces.
 Not only do these courses prepare you to learn on a higher level, but they also prepare you to take courses related to nursing, in particular.
 These courses can also help you take care of your prerequisites, which can save you time and money in terms of pursuing your college degree.

 - Choose a School: Next, you will need to figure out which school you want to attend.
 There are plenty of nursing schools in the Wisconsin area.
 Therefore, making this decision may be difficult.
-In order to decide which school you will be attending, you need to consider things such as the costs, the distance from your home, whether you plan to stay on or off-campus, specialties offered, and more.
+In order to decide which school you will be attending, you need to consider things such as the costs, the distance from your home, whether you plan to stay on or off-campus, the specialties offered, and more.
 Either way, be sure to choose a college that you can afford and that you feel can help you achieve your goals.

 - Apply for Financial Aid: Next, you will need to apply for financial aid.
 Unless you can afford to pay for school out of pocket, you need to make sure that you are taking advantage of all financial aid available to you.
 Depending on factors such as your socioeconomic status, your chosen specialty, etc., you may be afforded more or less aid.
 Additionally, you should also take the time to explore all potential scholarships you may be eligible for.
-There are scholarships available for nurses, different races and ethnicities, various hardships, veterans, and more.
+There are scholarships available for nurses, of different races and ethnicities, various hardships, veterans, and more.
 Take the time to search for any available scholarships.
 Be sure that you pay special attention to the rules for submissions, as well as the deadlines, as these are very important.

 - Complete all Required Courses and Training Hours: In order to be eligible to become a nurse, you need to pass the majority of your college courses and ensure that you have completed all lab/training hours.
 Otherwise, you will not be able to move forward in the process.